isLonerism/managed-resource-operator/README.md

 - ANY namespace can manage a CustomResourceDefinition object called "tests.example.com"
 - ANY namespace can manage ANY ConfigMap object within the "default" namespace

-Any field within the ManagedResourceBinding can be either a specific value or a wildcard value.
+Any field within the ManagedResourceBinding can either be a specific value or a wildcard value.

-## a word of caution
+## A word of caution

 The operator effectively bypasses the RBAC permissions defined within Kubernetes.
 It's strongly discouraged to grant permissions for kinds such as "RoleBinding", "ClusterRoleBinding" or any other resource related to actual RBAC permissions.
 In addition, it's generally not recommended to set a wildcard value to 'kind' and 'namespace' fields.
 Permission problems are better solved using conventional RBAC permissions, only use ManagedResource as a last resort.